-IN CASE OF EMERGENCY, individuals in crisis are should call FRONTIER HEALTH’S CRISIS RESPONSE TEAM OR 911.
+IN CASE OF EMERGENCY, individuals in crisis should call FRONTIER HEALTH’S CRISIS RESPONSE TEAM OR 911.
 Frontier’s Crisis Response Team fields any mental health emergency calls students need to make after hours.
 Please call 877.928.9062.

 Mission